His hospital stay began with spitting out human flesh and ended with Dr. Phil

 Outside the hospital, family, friends and neighbors tried to piece together what happened to John and Michelle Mishcon Stevens, a middle-aged couple whose garage lounge — they called it Garage-Ma-Hall — became the scene of a shockingly violent attack.

-Read More: Loved ones struggle to cope with cannibalistic murders at Tequesta home
+Read More: Loved ones struggle to cope with cannibalistic murders at Florida home

 With the “how” mostly answered, investigators and bystanders alike want to know: Why?
-The two main theories about why a normal college student unexpectedly killed a pair of strangers are drugs and mental illness.
+The two main theories about why a college student would unexpectedly kill a pair of strangers are drugs and mental illness.

-Read More: Accused FSU face-eater: ‘I’ve got a psycho side and a normal side’
+Read More: Accused face-eater: ‘I’ve got a psycho side and a normal side’

-His mother called 911 to report her son missing and she told the operator her son started saying “delusional” things about being immortal and a super hero.
+His mother called 911 to report her son missing and she told the operator that her son started saying “delusional” things about being immortal and a superhero.

 After an initial test showed Harrouff wasn’t on any common street drugs — like cocaine, heroin, marijuana — the sheriff wondered aloud at a news conference if the young man was on Flakka, a drug associated with psychotic and violent outbursts.
 Harrouff, deputies said, denied the drug charges at the hospital.